Mark Gordon: Radiant nuclear project

+2026 budget dispute

+The conflict continued during preparation of Wyoming's 2026 biennial budget.
+The Joint Appropriations Committee of the Wyoming Legislature, chaired by former Freedom Caucus chairman John Bear and containing a majority of Freedom Caucus members and endorsees in its House delegation, proposed sweeping reductions to Gordon's budget.
+Wyoming Public Media reported that the caucus led much of the committee's work and that its proposals were frequently supported by a majority of the committee's senators.

+The committee proposed reductions affecting the University of Wyoming, the Wyoming departments of Health and Family Services, state employee compensation, and the Wyoming Business Council.
+Freedom Caucus member Ken Pendergraft successfully proposed reducing the university's block grant by $40 million.
+The committee also voted to eliminate funding for Wyoming Public Media, reduce funding for university athletics and other programs, and dismantle the Wyoming Business Council.
+Freedom Caucus member Ann Lucas defended the reductions as requiring government to tighten its belt, while Pendergraft questioned whether the Business Council was compatible with free-market principles.

+Gordon attributed the proposal to "Freedom Caucus, aka Club No, members" on the committee and called it a "demolition budget".
+He accused its supporters of importing "cut everything" rhetoric for political theater and said Wyoming did not have structural debt or runaway spending.
+Gordon urged the full legislature to restore funding for core institutions and warned that the reductions could cause lasting damage to education, healthcare, economic development and rural communities.

+The Freedom Caucus ultimately agreed to restore most of the funding to the levels Gordon recommended.
+At the conclusion of the budget session, Gordon thanked lawmakers for their work and acknowledged that the relationship had been difficult at times.
+He said that the executive and legislative branches did not always agree but needed to continue working together for Wyoming.

 Political positions

 Abortion

 On March 18, 2023, Gordon signed SF0109 into law, which banned abortion pills in Wyoming.

 Transgender students in sports

 Gordon has not taken a formal stance on HB0063, saying he prefers "local districts to address issues individually".

 Energy policy

 Gordon advocates balancing federal carbon capture investments with traditional energy sectors, calling it a "pragmatic transition".

 Personal life

 Gordon met his first wife, the former Sarah Hildreth Gilmore, at Middlebury College.
 They married on March 7, 1981.
 In 1993, she died in an automobile accident.
 They had two daughters.

 In 1998 Gordon met his current wife, the former Jennie Muir Young, and they married in 2000.
 Together they own the Merlin Ranch east of Buffalo in Johnson County, Wyoming.
 In 2009, their ranch received the Society for Range Management Wyoming Section "Excellence in Rangeland Stewardship" award.

 On November 25, 2020, during the COVID-19 pandemic, Gordon tested positive for the virus on the same day his office was to be reopened, after an employee of his had tested positive earlier.
 Gordon's office remained closed temporarily for deep-cleaning after his diagnosis.